stive-cameroonIOT2021/2WD_self-Balancing-robot/README.md

 # 2WD_self-Balancing-robot
-A 2WD self-balancing robot using an Arduino Uno,
+A 2WD self-balancing robot using an Arduino Uno, NEMA 17 stepper motors, a CNC shield, and an MPU6050 accelerometer/gyroscope sensor can balance itself on two wheels.
+The MPU6050 provides real-time tilt angle data, which is processed by the Arduino to control the stepper motors via the CNC shield.
+By adjusting the motors' speed and direction based on the tilt angle, the robot can maintain balance and stabilize itself.
+This setup combines feedback control (using a PID controller) with precise stepper motor movements to keep the robot upright.